isomerpages/ago-corp/Resources/news-and-events/_posts/2023-07-04-post-7th ASEANSAI Senior Officials’ Meeting.md

 Meeting participants discussed ASEANSAI matters, including proposed amendments to the ASEANSAI Rules and Procedures.

-The meeting also concurred with the re-appointment of SAI Singapore as Chair of the ASEANSAI Rules & Procedures Committee (RPC).
+The meeting also concurred with the re-appointment of SAI Singapore as Chair of the ASEANSAI Rules & Procedures Committee.

 ![](/images/News%20&%20Events%20Photos/2023/aseansai_som2023.jpg)
 *AAG Mabel Watt leading the discussion on the proposed amendments to the ASEANSAI rules and procedures*